semgrep/semgrep-docs/docs/kb/semgrep-code/finding_all_taints.md

 ### Changing Pro analysis options

-You can change whether you are using the `--pro` or `--pro-intrafile` option depending on the exact flow you're testing, as described in the preceding section.
-Analysis of two tainted data flows.
+You can change whether you are using the `--pro` or `--pro-intrafile` option depending on the exact flow you're testing, as described in the preceding section, [Analysis of two tainted data flows](#analysis-of-two-tainted-data-flows).

 ### Altering the paths